markbrouch/hit-nhost-nextjs-starter/README.md

 # Usage

-load a GEDCOM file on command line
+## load a GEDCOM file on command line

 ```
 npm run load ../gedcom/mookuauhau.ged
 ```

+When the 'load' script is run:

+- runs the 'parse-gedcom' parse() on it to AST object
+- sends the AST object to a transform() function to map to genealogy objects
+- objects process to the configured 'mutations' adapter: 'graphql', 'neo4j', or 'mock'.
+- creates mookuauhau, kanaka, ohana, kamalii records from the objects.

-load a GEDCOM file which was loaded to the backend queue, in `mookuauhau.load_status == 'new'`
+## load a GEDCOM file which was loaded to the backend queue, in `mookuauhau.load_status == 'new'`

 ```
 npm run queueload
 ```

+Note: queue load requires Nhost backend, and the file is uploaded using the [demo-mookuauhau-adminlite](https://github.com/hawaiiansintech/demo-mookuauhau-adminlite) web app.

+- The user registers/logs into the admin ui,
+- uploads a GEDCOM file (stored on Nhost storage)
+- a 'mookuauhau' record is created, with owner_id set to the Nhost user_id, with load_status == 'new'

+When the 'queueload' script is run:

+- reads the next mookuauhau record w/load_status == 'new'
+- updates mookuauhau.load_status = 'loading'
+- downloads the corresponding GEDCOM file from Nhost storage
+- runs the 'parse-gedcom' parse() on it to AST object
+- sends the AST object to a transform() function to map to genealogy objects
+- objects process to the configured 'mutations' adapter: 'graphql', 'neo4j', or 'mock'.
+- creates kanaka, ohana, kamalii records from the objects.
+- updates mookuauhau.load_status = 'done'

 # load to hasura graphql database .env file entries